- Academic English Studies (ESL)

 - Attendance at academic conferences either as a participant or a presenter

 - Visiting scholar programs to address new ideas and contemporary issues

 - Performances in music, art, theater, communications, or wherever one’s imagination leads

 These different types of grants have different proposal due dates and processing times.
-Research grants and Arts/Expression grants are due on the 1st and 3rd Thursday of each month.
-Visiting Scholar grants and Conference grants are heard weekly and the grant proposals are due by 4pm on Thursdays.
+Research grants and Arts/Expression grants are due by 4pm on Mondays.
+Visiting Scholar grants and Conference grants are heard weekly and the grant proposals are due by 4pm on Mondays.
 All grants will be heard within two weeks.
 The deadline for all grant applications is April 22nd (subject to change).

-Makayla & Lily encourages you to contact them with any questions about SAAB or about a proposal you would like to submit.
-You can reach Makayla via email at firstname.lastname@example.org and Lily at email@example.com.
+Rachel encourages you to contact them with any questions about SAAB or about a proposal you would like to submit.
+You can reach Rachel via email.

-These are some of the grants that were awarded in 2015-16:
+Here are some of the SAAB grants that were awarded in 2017-18: